crf8472/libarcstk/BUILD.md

 carefully inspect the build process (e.g. by using ``$ make VERBOSE=1``) to verify which compiler settings are actually used.

-By default, the release-build of libarcstkdec uses -O3.
-If you intend to change that, locate the paragraph ``Compiler Specific Settings`` in [CMakeLists.txt](./CMakeLists.txt) in the root directory and adjust the settings to your needs.
+By default, the release-build of libarcstk uses -O3.
+If you intend to change that, locate the paragraph ``Compiler Specific Settings`` in [CMakeLists.txt](./CMakeLists.txt) in the root directory and adjust the settings to your requirements.

 ## Configure switches